twrchtrwyth/twrchtrwyth.github.io/_posts/2022-03-11-phuket-town.md

 ![Big Bite Pinky Milky](/assets/phuket-2.JPG)

+We then realised we could just pay by card anyway.
 Back to the hostel for an early night, as we were both still pretty shattered from the trip.

 ## Friday 11th March